2018 Phase III Interior Renovations: Circulation and Meeting Room

 Funding will come from the library’s Building, Materials and Equipment Fund for ongoing maintenance.
-The Glen Ellyn Library Foundation will donate $50,000 toward the building of a cafe.
+The Glen Ellyn Library Foundation donated $50,000 toward the building of a café.

 What steps will the library take to ensure construction does not exceed the budget?

 The library has hired Shales McNutt Construction, a management firm, to ensure the redesign project stays on budget.
 Shales McNutt has a strong history of managing library renovations including the Arlington Heights Memorial Library, Barrington Area Library, and Gail Borden Public Library.